Alight Inc. (ALIT) Shares Soar Above 1-Year High

-The stock of Alight Inc. (NYSE: ALIT) has increased by 1.89 when compared to last closing price of 9.01.
-Despite this, the company has experienced a 7.37% gain in its stock price over the last five trading sessions.
+The stock price of Alight Inc. (NYSE: ALIT) has jumped by 0.65 compared to previous close of 9.32.
+Despite this, the company has seen a gain of 2.41% in its stock price over the last five trading days.

 Is It Worth Investing in Alight Inc. (NYSE: ALIT) Right Now?

-Opinions on the stock are mixed, with 7 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+Analysts have varying opinions on the stock, with 7 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023